L.A. Guns: Tracii Guns' L.A. Guns (2006–2012)

 Following his decision to put Brides of Destruction on hiatus, in 2006, former L.A.
 Guns guitarist Tracii Guns formed The Tracii Guns Band with former L.A.
 Guns members Paul Black and Nickey Alexander as well as Brides of Destruction live bassist Jeremy Guns.
 The group announced a tour of the US with plans to perform songs from L.A.
 Guns, Brides of Destruction and Tracii Guns' solo material as well as various cover songs.
 Previously, in 2005, Black released the demos, titled Black List, recorded during his time with L.A.
-Guns in the 80's.
+Guns in the '80s.

 With Tracii Guns owning the rights to the name (along with Steve Riley), he changed the name of The Tracii Guns Band to L.A.
-Guns in the summer of 2006, creating a conflict, as there were now two groups touring under the "L.A.
-Guns" moniker.
+Guns in the summer of 2006, creating a conflict, as there were now two groups touring under the L.A.
+Guns moniker.
 In October of the same year, during the 20-year anniversary party for Cathouse Club, in Hollywood, Phil Lewis joined Tracii Guns' L.A.
-Guns onstage, after being invited by singer Paul Black, for a duet of "Rip and Tear."
+Guns onstage, after being invited by singer Paul Black, for a duet of "Rip and Tear".
 Despite Black's hopes that this would "relieve the tension between the two line-ups", Lewis would later state that "Tracii [Guns] as good as he is, has had to pretty much lower himself to playing with these guys that if they were going to do anything they would have done it in the past twenty years, but they have done nothing."

 In 2007, Alexander would be replaced by drummer Chad Stewart with the group playing shows in South America, Europe as well as numerous tours of the US.
 In December, the Tracii Guns version of the band's dressing room was robbed during a show at McGuffy's in Dayton, Ohio.
 Items taken included wallets, "a Blackberry and a bottle of Jack Daniels whiskey."
 The thief was later caught with the items returned to the band.

 Guns announced, in January 2008, that the group were to record a new album stating that they were "heading up to Canada in April/May to record the new stuff in a very secluded location so we have no distractions and can actually get it done."
-They announced dates in the US and South America in February, however, they announced, in March, South American tour was postponed with them beginning recording on their new album, tentatively titled Pretty in Black, with producer Steve Thompson.
+They announced dates in the US and South America in February; however, they announced, in March, the South American tour was postponed with them beginning recording on their new album, tentatively titled Pretty in Black, with producer Steve Thompson.
 The same month, they were confirmed as one of the acts of the second Rocklahoma festival.
 After being invited by bassist Jeremy Guns, singer Marty Casey, of Lovehammers, joined the group, who had signed a deal with Alexus Records, in the studio co-writing material.
 Paul Black parted ways with the group in March, while Alec Bauer was added as the group's second guitarist.